Greg Combet: Parliament

-Subsequent activities
+Post political career

 Since leaving parliament, Combet has worked as a consultant to unions, governments and business and as a company director.
-Combet works primarily with industry superannuation funds and in December 2018 became chair of Industry Super Australia and Chair of IFM Investors, a global asset management business owned by the industry superannuation funds.
+Combet worked primarily with industry superannuation funds from 2013 to 2024 and in December 2018 became chair of Industry Super Australia and Chair of IFM Investors, a global asset management business owned by the industry superannuation funds.

-In 2020, in response to the COVID-19 Pandemic, Combet was appointed to "provide strategic and policy advice" for the Liberal Morrison Government.
+In 2020, in response to the COVID-19 pandemic in Australia, Combet was appointed to "provide strategic and policy advice" for the Liberal Morrison government.
+In this role he helped create the JobKeeper program that sustained millions of people during the pandemic.

 Combet, writing in The Guardian in late‑2021, describes Australia's failed climate policies and argues that a sensible energy transition is indeed possible.
+In 2023 he was appointed by Australian Prime Minister, Anthony Albanese, to chair the Net Zero Economy Agency to oversee the transformation of the economy to net zero emissions.

+Combet was appointed chairman of the Future Fund in February 2024.
+The Future Fund is the largest financial asset of the Australian Government.

 Personal life

 On 12 June 2006, Combet was appointed a Member of the Order of Australia for service to industrial relations and through advocacy for the improved health and safety of workers, including people affected by asbestos-related diseases, and to the community.
+He was promoted to Officer of the Order of Australia in the 2024 King's Birthday Honours.

-Combet is separated from his second wife and in 2012 began a relationship with ABC-TV newsreader Juanita Phillips.
+Combet is separated from his second wife and in 2012 began a relationship with ABC-TV newsreader Juanita Phillips, who he lives with on the Northern Beaches.

 Combet is the son of a winemaker and grew up on the Penfolds Minchinbury Estate in western Sydney.
 He is well known for breeding Gouldian finches.

 In 2014, Combet published his autobiography The Fights of My Life.

 In the 2007 ABC-TV series Bastard Boys, dramatising the 1998 Australian waterfront dispute, in which Combet was heavily involved, the role of Combet was played by Daniel Frederiksen.